Fun Run – Benefits of Jogging

 As I pulled on my trainers this lunchtime for a swift lunchtime jog I could see my colleagues looking at me as if I was half mad.

-Perhaps if Holyrood Partnership was based next to a sandy beach in OZ rather than in wet and windy Leith they might find my dinner break pastime a little more appealing.
+Perhaps if Holyrood PR was based next to a sandy beach in OZ rather than in wet and windy Leith they might find my dinner break pastime a little more appealing.